• ABRA

 We are really besides ourselves with pride and joy to announce that True Panther Sounds will be releasing the debut album from Tobias Jesso Jr. March 17th, 2015.
 Want to tell you about it, but thought it’d be best for Tobias for put it into his own words…

+I wrote most of the songs on my album Goon about my time spent in LA.
+It was a reflection that included, like the most popular of love clichés, a tough break up.
 In my haste returning to Vancouver, I had left all my instruments in a storage locker in LA.
 My sister had moved out and left her piano at my parent’s house, an instrument I had yet to explore.
 The first song I wrote on that piano was ‘Just A Dream.’
-It was also one of my first attempts at singing.
-I have yet come to terms with my singing voice, but at the time I was left with no other option.
+I recorded the demo, and then did a few more.

-After all that was said and done, I got offered to have a few more of my songs produced by Patrick Carney [The Black Keys] in Nashville, and Ariel Rechstaid in Los Angeles.
+Afterwards I sent the demos to JR White [Girls], someone who had produced one of my favorite records of the past few years.
+After a series of visa issues and border complications, I finally met him in San Francisco and spent the next few months recording in studios and bedrooms with friends, including Patrick Carney [The Black Keys] in Nashville, and Ariel Rechstaid in Los Angeles.
 I owe the sound of the record to the great effort of everyone involved, the producers and musicians doing and playing things I couldn’t and treating the production with the same reverence I treat my songwriting.

 The writing will always be the most important to me; the production, playing and singing I am still figuring out.
-I still play a bit of guitar, but I’m mostly sticking to the piano these days.
+I still play a bit of guitar, but I’m mostly sticking to the piano these days. – TJJR.
+December 2014

 • Trash Talk